chaturatbs/specimen-tools/README.md

 built is a SQLite database, which means it is serverless and consists of a single file.

+# Troubleshooting
+If you are having issues getting `specimen-tools` to work, here are a couple of quick things you might want to check:

+* Version for `python/pip` 2.7.* (`python --version` and `pip --version`)
+* Location where `pip` has installed `specimen-tools` (`pip show specimen-tools`).
+This same location should be part of `sys.path`.
+You can check this in the Python interpreter: `import sys; sys.path`.
+* If you built the package from source, try removing it and instead installing using PyPI `pip install specimen-tools`

+If none of these reveal an issue, please reach out to jcamsan@mit.edu for additional assistance.

 ## Acknowledgements
 We thank Erica Gorochow, Salvatore Randazzo, and Charlie Whitney